 As always, aphids, cutworms, earwigs, leafhoppers, grasshoppers, leafminers, mites, whiteflies, wireworms, and thrips will lust after your squash plants.
 (It’s really a wonder that anything grows at all, but grow it will!)
 Squash bugs, squash vine borers, and cucumber beetles cause the most squash problems.
 Cucumber beetles can also carry wilt disease.
 Placing row covers over seedlings and dusting plants with diatomaceous earth can reduce pest populations organically.
 Powdery mildew and downy mildews, anthracnose, verticillium wilt, root rot, curly top, bacterial wilt, scab, and mosaic diseases can be reduced by planting resistant varieties, avoiding overhead watering, keeping the garden clear of any diseased leaves (and not adding them to the compost pile), and using crop rotation.

 Squashes should be harvested by cutting the vine with a sharp knife about one inch above the fruit.
 Do not twist or yank at it, as this can damage the plant.
 Summer squashes are best harvested young and eaten fresh.
 Of course, if you just can’t take another zucchini stir-fry, or you discover a specimen the size of a horse leg, you can always treat yourself with my family’s recipe for Chocolate Zucchini Cake.
-Don’t bother trying to freeze cubed zucchini - it doesn’t end well.
+[Email me if you'd like the recipe.]
+You can also cube, blanch, and freeze summer squash for use in soups and stews, but it tends to disintegrate.
 Winter squash, on the other hand, can be stored in a cool, dry, shaded area, such as a garage, for several months.
 I’ve had butternut squash that lasted nearly two years and tasted just as sweet and flavorful as fruit from the same vine that was eaten a year before.

 Healthy squash plants can produce an astounding amount of food.
 This makes them an excellent Plant It Forward addition to your garden or landscape.